Cohomology of Quaternionic Foliations and Orbifolds: Basic cohomology of transversely quaternionic K a hler foliations

-In the paper \cite{fu} A. Fujiki presents a generalization of Kraines's Theorem, cf. Theorem 3.22.
+In the paper \cite{fu} A. Fujiki presents a generalization of Kraines's Theorem, cf. \cite[Theorem 3.23]{fu}.
 The proof uses two important facts, namely that the total space of the twistor bundle is a compact K{\"a}hler manifold and that the pull-back mapping induces an injection of the cohomology of the base into the cohomology of the total space.
-The fact is due to the Leray-Hirsch theorem.
+This fact is due to the Leray-Hirsch theorem.
 It has been very tempting to formulate and prove a foliated version of Fujiki's theorem.
-A careful reading of Salomon's theorem, cf. Theorem 6.1, \cite{sa}, confirms that the canonical foliation of transversely K\"ahler.
-One should also mentions that a foliated version of the Calabi conjecture has been demonstrated by Aziz El Kacimi, cf. \cite{el}.
-However, there is not any version of the Leray-Hirsch theorem for foliated bundles and their basic cohomology.

-On the other hand, it is possible for one interesting class of foliated manifolds, namely 3-Sasakian manifolds.
-Indeed, their canonical foliation is transversely quaterion.
-The main reference for the theory of 3-Sasakian manifolds is Ch.
-Boyer's and K. Galicki's book \cite{bg1} or their paper \cite{bg2}.
-Let us recall some useful fact about 3-Sasakian manifolds.
+A careful reading of Salomon's theorem, cf. \cite[Theorem 6.1]{sa}, confirms that the canonical foliation of the transverse twistor space of a transversely quaternionic foliation is transversely K\"ahler.
+One should also mention that Aziz El Kacimi has demonstrated a foliated version of the Calabi conjecture, cf. \cite{el}.
+However, there is no version of the Leray-Hirsch theorem for foliated bundles and their basic cohomology.
+On the other hand, it is possible for one interesting class of foliated manifolds, namely $3$-$(\alpha,\delta)$-Sasaki and in particular $3$-Sasakian manifolds (i.e. $\alpha=\delta=1$).
+Indeed, their canonical foliation is transversely quaternionic K\"ahler.

-i) The characteristic foliation of a 3-Sakian manifold is transversely quaterion K\"ahler, cf. \cite{bg2} Theorem 2.8.

-ii) The twistor space of a 3-Sasakian manifold is a trivial bundle as a foliated bundle due to the fact on the normal bundle of the characteristic foliation we have 3 linearly independent foliated almost-complex structures, cf. \cite{bg2}, pp.190 ff.

-iii) The characteristic foliation of a 3-Sasaki manifold is defined by an isometric action of the group $S^3$.
-Therefore the foliation is totally geodesic, and in particular taut.
-Consequently the Poincar\'e duality holds for the basic cohomology of this foliation, cf. \cite{el-h} and \cite{ma}.

-The above mentioned results combined with the proof provided in \cite{fu} allow us to formulate and prove the following version of Theorem 3.23 of \cite{fu} in the case of a $3$-Sasakian manifold.